Hikvision: Chinese surveillance manufacturer uses tools to help police track protests

 Story highlights

-The Guardian has learned that the company help police by providing details of protest activity, listing among the "alarms".
-The activities such as "gathering crowds to disrupt order in public places", "unlawful assembly, procession, demonstration" and threats to "petition"
+The Guardian has learned that the company helps police by providing details of protest activity, listing among the "alarms" the activities such as "gathering crowds to disrupt order in public places", "unlawful assembly, procession, demonstration" and threats to "petition"

-The Guardian has learned that the company help police by providing details of protest activity, listing among the "alarms".
-The activities such as "gathering crowds to disrupt order in public places", "unlawful assembly, procession, demonstration" and threats to "petition"
+The Guardian has learned that the company helps police by providing details of protest activity, listing among the "alarms" the activities such as "gathering crowds to disrupt order in public places", "unlawful assembly, procession, demonstration" and threats to "petition"

-Chinese police are apparently seeking surveillance software's help to track protests and other related activities across the country, The Guardian reported on Thursday (December 29).
+Chinese police are apparently seeking surveillance software helps to track protests and other related activities across the country, The Guardian reported on Thursday (December 29).

 According to the report, tools are placed by the Chinese surveillance manufacturer Hikvision, which is a Chinese state-owned manufacturer and supplier of video surveillance equipment for civilian and military purposes.